ksenia-ekshova/synpress-e2e-tests/README.md

 ## Local installation

-- Make sure you have Node.js and npm installed.
-[Node.js and npm download link](https://nodejs.org/en/download/).
+- Make sure you have Node.js and npm installed [Node.js and npm download link](https://nodejs.org/en/download/).
 - Make sure you have correct wersion of chromium or use command:
 ```bash
   $ npx playwright install chromium